rtroxell/brkt-cli/README.md

-**brkt-cli** is a command-line interface to the Bracket service.
+**brkt-cli** is a command-line interface to the [Bracket Computing](http://www.brkt.com) service.
 It produces an encrypted version of an Amazon Machine Image, which can then be launched in EC2.

 ## Requirements

+In order to use the Bracket service, you must be a registered Bracket customer.
+Email support@brkt.com for more information.

 **brkt-cli** requires Python 2.7.9+ with a corresponding openssl version of 1.0.1+